This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Blood and urine tests are used to find or measure antibodies, called M proteins.
 They may also be used to monitor your calcium levels and kidney function.

 - A bone marrow biopsy is a sample from your bone to check for myeloma cells.

 - An x-ray, CT, PET, or MRI may be done to find cancer in your body.
-You may be given contrast dye to help the cancer show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help the cancer show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may be given alone or with chemotherapy.